Tianze-Bo/Tianze-Bo.github.io/index.md

 <h2>Biography</h2>
   <p>
-  I am an undergraduate student majoring in Financial Technology and Artificial Intelligence in The Hong Kong Polytechnic University.
+  I am an second year undergrad majoring in Computer Science and Engineering in Tianjin University of Technology.
-  I am forturnately to conduct research under the supervision by Prof. <a href='https://yulequan.github.io/' target="_blank">Lequan Yu</a>.
+  I am forturnately to conduct research under the supervision by Prof. <a href='https://cs.tjut.edu.cn/' target="_blank">Meng Zhao</a>.
 My research interest lies on AI for healthcare, Natural Language processing, etc.
   </p>
   <p>
   I am organizing a WeChat Group to communicate about MS/PHD Application in 2023 fall, if you are intersted, feel free to contact me, I will invite you to join the group.
   Besides, I am happy to make new <a href="#friends">friends</a>, you may contact with your personal introduction.
   </p>
   <p>
-  My idol is <a href="https://twitter.com/elonmusk" target="_blank">Eron Reeve Musk</a>, &#128640; I believe the future of human being lies in the universe. &#127756; <b>The stars, my destination!</b> &#128301;
   </p>